Chhindwara: Higher education

 G.H.
-Raisoni University is a private university located in the village Dhoda Borgaon in Chhindwara district, Madhya Pradesh, India.
+Raisoni University is a private university located in the village Dhoda Borgaon in Chhindwara district.
 The university was established in 2016 by the GHR Sons Educational and Medical Research Foundation through Madhya Pradesh Niji Vishwavidyalaya (Sthapana Ewam Sanchalan) Sanshodhan Adhyadesh, 2016, an Ordinance which also established Symbiosis University of Applied Sciences and the yet to be operational (as of April 2018) D.C.
 University.
 It is part of the Raisoni Group of Institutions (RGI).